Introversion and extroversion are a spectrum of personality traits that ultimately define a person’s character and behaviors.

 Some people possess traits that make them predominantly introverts, like being overwhelmed in an overstimulating environment no matter what social context they’re in.
 Others possess traits that land them right on the extrovert side of the spectrum.
 Then there’s you, confused and frustrated because you can’t figure out which one of these two extremities you belong to.

-If you feel like you’re not totally introverted.
-But you’re also not that extroverted, then you’re probably an outgoing introvert.
+If you feel like you’re not totally introverted and you’re also not that extroverted, then you’re probably an outgoing introvert.

 First of all-and before we dive into an outgoing introvert’s meaning.
 You need to know that people’s psychological behaviors are not fixed.
 Therefore, we can’t label people as either pure introverts or extroverts.